Things to do in Little India Singapore

 Image credit: @ellama_5168 via Instagram

-As you walk along Serangoon Road, Sri Veeramakaliamman Temple with its colourful tower structure is hard to miss.
+As you walk along Serangoon Road, it’s hard to miss the colourful Sri Veeramakaliamman Temple.
 Built in 1881, it is one of the oldest and most beautiful Hindu temples in Singapore.
-Spend a few minutes at the entrance to take a good look at the detailed carvings on the tower – it is truly a work of art.
+Spend a few minutes at the entrance to take a good look at the detailed carvings on the tower – it’s truly a work of art.

 Here’s a fun fact: the temple was a refuge for people trying to stay safe from air raids during WW2.
 What’s more remarkable is that the temple survived the bombings without any harm.